Phulsiri: Synopsis

 In the Gurung village of Ghyachchok, almost all the houses have collapsed.
 Inside the crumbling walls of a roofless house, a hangman's knot hangs from a beam.

 Ram Sir, the village school teacher, has just arrived after several weeks in his own village in Sindupalanchok, leaving his wife and daughter in a makeshift shelter made of zinc sheet.

 The government has announced that all educational institutions must re-open, but Ram is worried about the monsoon and the increased threat of landslides in his own village.
 Moreover, mobile network is poor in Ghyachchowk and the lack of news about his family adds to the teacher's woes.

 Ten-year-old Phulsiri is attending the funeral of a Gurkha soldier, who served in the Indian army and appears to have taken his own life after he lost all the members of his family to the earthquake.
 Along the way, Phulsiri meets her classmate Prabal and learns from him that school is re-opening the very next day.
 Phulsiri and her father Amber, who broke his leg in an aftershock, have been living in temporary shelter after the earthquake destroyed their home.

-Like most people of the village, Phulsiri has been longing for normalcy.
-The news about her school, understandably, leaves her in high spirits.

 But the school has strict rules about the school uniform, including shoes, and hers are still buried under the rubble of her home.
 Phulsiri remembers her teacher Ram, only a day before the earthquake, expressly warning her not to show up without shoes.

 Phulsiri already has her school shirt and frock, and she is impatient to look for her shoes.
 But her continuous pleading to her father to allow her to leave the funeral is in vain.
 Moreover, he tells her that even if her shoes survived the earthquake, they would not have survived the subsequent rains.

 Even the conclusion of the funeral doesn't mean freedom for Phulsiri to look for her shoes in peace.
 New obstacles materialize and the process of overcoming them is slow and painful.

 Phulsiri learns that the hard way that surviving an earthquake isn't enough as the film painstakingly chronicles her struggles and her coping strategies in the wake of the worst natural disaster in the living memory of her community.